コンテンツにスキップ

 「もじゃもじゃ頭とへらへら眼鏡 地劇ミュージカル 日本国 横浜 お浜様」

-"Geki Musical Japan Yokohama Ohama"
+"Geographical Musical Japan Yokohama Ohama-sama"

 IMG_6705_th

-August 12th (Sat) 14:00~/18:30~, 13th (Sun) 12:00~/16:00~
+August 12th (Sat) 14:00~/18:30~, August 13th (Sun) 12:00~/16:00~

-Venue: Kanagawa Prefectural Youth Center Hall (Nearest stations: Sakuragicho Station, Hinodecho Station)
+Venue: Kanagawa Prefectural Youth Center Hall (nearest stations: Sakuragicho Station, Hinodecho Station)

 Ticket Reservation